NVIDIA/hpc-container-maker/docs/tutorial.md

-Assuming the recipe file is named `mpi_bandwidth.py`, the following steps generate Docker and Singularity container images and then demostrate running the program on a single node.
+Assuming the recipe file is named `mpi_bandwidth.py`, the following steps generate Docker and Singularity container images and then demonstrate running the program on a single node.

 ```
 $ hpccm --recipe mpi_bandwidth.py --format docker > Dockerfile